couchbaselabs/docs-ng/content/couchbase-manual-2.2/introduction-to-couchbase-server.markdown

 **Multiple Readers and Writers**

-As of Couchbase Server 2.1, we support multiple readers and writers to persist data onto disk.
+Multiple readers and writers are supported to persist data onto disk.
 For earlier versions of Couchbase Server, each server instance had only single disk reader and writer threads.
 Disk speeds have now increased to the point where single read/write threads do not efficiently keep up with the